ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/52-more-lists.md

-Because the array-based list implementation is defined to store list elements in contiguous cells of the array, the `add` and `remove` methods must maintain this property.
+Because the array-based list implementation is defined to store list elements in contiguous cells of the array, the `add` and `remove` operations must maintain this property.

 Appending elements at the tail of an array-based list is super-fast.